Chapter 58 is a detailed section of Chapter 24, Sengoku Period Tanto. Please read Chapter 24, Sengoku Period Tanto, before reading this part.

 Tachi and Katana

-Until the end of the Nanboku-cho period or the beginning of the Muromachi period, Samurai suspended swords from one’s waist, the blade side down.
-When a sword was worn this way, the swordsmith inscribed his name to the side that faces outward, which means that the blade comes on your right when you see the inscription.
-In this case, the sword is called Tachi.
+Until the end of the Nanboku-cho period or the beginning of the Muromachi period, samurai wore swords suspended from their waists with the blade facing down.
+When a sword was worn this way, the swordsmith inscribed his name on the side facing outward, meaning the blade is on your right when you see the inscription.
+In this case, the sword is called a tachi.

-Yet, around the Muromachi period, a sword was worn between one’s belt, with the blade side up.
-The swordsmiths inscribed his name to face outward when it was worn.
-Therefore, when you see the inscription, the cutting edge comes on your left.
-Then it is classified as Katana.
+During the Muromachi period, a sword was worn between the belt, with the blade facing up.
+The swordsmith inscribed his name so that it faced outward when it was worn.
+Therefore, when you see the inscription, the cutting edge is to your left.
+This is classified as a katana.

 O-suriage ( 大磨上: Katana shortened by great length)

-How much the sword should be shortened depends on the sword’s original length and how much the owner wants it shortened.
-O-suriage is a kind of sword that is shortened by a great length.
-Once a blade is shortened that much, the inscription of the maker’s name is cut off.
-When Hon’ami family (本阿弥家, a sword connoisseur family who have appraised Japanese swords for generations since the Muromachi period till today) appraised such a Suriage sword, they wrote the make of the sword and the swordsmith’s name on the front side of the hilt, and the connoisseur’s name with his Kaou (similar to signature) on the back.
-There are several ranks of writings.
-Which level it should be done is depending on the quality of the sword and how an owner wants it.
-Below are the classes (lower to highest).
+How much the sword should be shortened depends on its original length and how much the owner wants it shortened.
+O-suriage is a type of sword that is significantly shortened.
+Once the blade is shortened by that length, the inscription of the maker’s name is cut off.
+When the Hon’ami family (本阿弥家, a family of sword connoisseurs who have appraised Japanese swords for generations from the Muromachi period to today) appraises such a suriage sword, they write the make of the sword and the swordsmith’s name on the front side of the hilt, and the connoisseur’s name with his kaou (similar to a signature) on the back.
+There are several levels of writing.
+The level at which it should be done depends on the sword’s quality and the owner’s preference.
+Below is the order of levels (high to low).

 Shu-Mei (朱明 )————————————————————-name written in Vermilion Kinpun-Mei (金粉名 )———————————————–name lacquered in gold powder Gin-Zougan (銀象嵌 )————————————————————name inlaid in silver Kin-Zougan (金象嵌 )————————————————————-name inlaid in gold

-Sugata (姿: Shape)———— The average length is usually 2 feet and 3 to 4 inches (68~71cm).
-The shape of the Muromachi period Katana is somewhat similar to the Heian period Tachi style.
-However, Muromachi Katana is not as grand or graceful as the Heian period sword.
-The curvature is usually the Koshizori shape.
-Koshizori means the highest curvature comes at the lower part of the blade.
+Sugata (姿: Shape) ——— The average length is typically two feet three to four inches (68~71cm).
+The shape of the Muromachi period katana is somewhat similar to that of the Heian period tachi.
+However, Muromachi katana are less grand or graceful than those from the Heian period swords.
+The curvature is usually of the koshizori style.
+Koshizori refers to the highest curvature being near the lower part of the blade.
 The length and shape are suitable for wearing between the body and the belt.
-The width and the thickness are well balanced with the size of the sword.
-Small Kissaki.
+The width and thickness are well-balanced with the size of the sword.
+Small kissaki.

 Hamon (刃文: tempered line) ———————- Nioi base.
-Tempered area is well balanced to the width of the blade.
-Koshi-hiraita-midare mixed with Choji-midare.
+The tempered area is well balanced with the blade’s width.
+Koshi-hiraita-midare is mixed with choji-midare.

 from Sano Museum Catalogue (permission granted)

-Ji-hada (地肌: An area between the tempered line and Shinogi————Soft look, large wood grain pattern, Ji-utsuri (faint smoke or cloud-like effect) shows.
+Ji-hada (地肌: An area between the tempered line and Shinogi)- Soft look, a large wood grain pattern, Ji-utsuri (faint smoke or cloud-like effect) shows.

-Horimono (彫物:Engravings) ———-Bo-hi (single groove), Soe-hi (Hi accompanied with a thin groove), Futasuji- hi (double narrow groove), Sanskrit, Tokko-tsuki ken, Tsume-tsuki Ken, name of God, and dragon.
+Horimono (彫物:Engravings) ———-Bo-hi (single groove), Soe-hi (a thin groove alongside the main hi), Futasuji-hi (double narrow groove), Sanskrit, Tokko-tsuki ken, Tsume-tsuki Ken, name of God, and dragon.
 Carvings became elaborate.

 Sword Smiths during Muromachi Period